The hair loss journey that inspired Lady Alopecia – and why I’m here.

 Copywriter, yoga teacher and fancy dress fanatic, mildly obsessed with the colour yellow.
 And glitter.

-I’ve also had alopecia areata for most of my life.
+I’ve had alopecia areata on and off for most of my life.
 So I’ve got really smooth arms and legs.
 (Yay!)
 But I’ve also got giant bald patches.
 (Boo!)

 I used to have a mop of auburn curls – they were sort of my trademark.

 But when I was 11, I got my first bald patch.
 My mum had just died from Lupus – another autoimmune condition – so maybe the shock of losing her shocked my body into another loss.
 Although there are lots of different reasons for alopecia.

 I had a receding hairline.
 At only 23.
 Peekaboo patches that spread until my supply of stretchy headbands couldn’t stretch far enough.

 It was a slow and steady process.
 Some alopecians lose their hair overnight – a trauma I can’t imagine.
 But watching clumps of hair collect on my pillow and in the shower drain over the next few months, was another kind of torture.